oracle/cloudtestdrive/AppDev/cloud-native/ManualSetup/FullSetupFreeTier.md

 We're now going to run a script that tidies up the desktop and creates an eclipse desktop icon

 - Double click on the `Post Eclipse Installer` icon on the desktop.
 This will run the script.
-It may looks like a text page and be called `posteclipseinstal.desktop` rather than the icon shown below, if it does still click it.
+It may look like a text page and be called `posteclipseinstal.desktop` rather than the icon shown below, if it does still click it.
 You may be warned it's an `Untrusted application launcher`, if this happens click the `Trust and launch` option.

 ![](images/13-post-eclipse-installer-icon.png)